 The weak $3$-flow conjecture was first proved in 2012 by Thomassen \cite{thomas}, who showed that every $8$-edge-connected graph admits a nowhere-zero 3-flow.
 This was improved to $k=6$ in 2011 by Lov\'asz, Thomassen, Wu, and Zhang \cite{ltwz}.
 It is a well-known fact that a graph admits a nowhere-zero 3-flow if and only if it has a nowhere-zero 3-flow over $\mathbb{Z}_3$, for instance see Seymour \cite{seymour} for more discussion.
-Furthermore, it is known (see \cite{bondy}, \cite{jensen}) that Tutte’s conjecture has the following equivalent form: \begin{conj}(Tutte's nowhere-zero 3-flow conjecture reformulated) Every 5-regular, 4-edge-connected graph has an edge orientation in which every in-degree is either 1 or 4. \end{conj}
+The following is a reformulation of Tutte's nowhere-zero 3-flow conjecture (\cite[Section 13.3]{jensen}, \cite[Open Problem 48]{bondy}): \begin{conj}(Tutte's nowhere-zero 3-flow conjecture reformulated) Every 5-regular, 4-edge-connected graph has an edge orientation in which every in-degree is either 1 or 4. \end{conj}

 Let $k \geq 3$ be an odd integer; an orientation is a \emph{modulo k-orientation} if for every vertex $v \in V$, $d^{+}(v) \equiv d^{-}(v) \pmod{k}$.
 In 1988 Jaeger \cite{jaeger} conjectured the following for all $p$ of which Tutte's nowhere-zero 3-flow conjecture is a sub-case when $p=1$: